 Her judgement should be based only on all the evidence.
 It clearly appears it was not close.

 Further evidence of the judge’s animus was awarding of $80,000 in costs against Wayne.
 This when the key evidence was concealed for four years by Wendi, Norman Yu, his employer BMO Nesbitt Burns, and counsel.
 This was abusive and unwarranted in the circumstances.

 The judgement was perverse and contrary to the law and weight of the evidence.

 Courts and Judges can make mistakes.
-But this, in my opinion was not a mistake it was an intentional denial and perversion of justice.
+But this, in my opinion was not a mistake it was an intentional denial and perversion and corruption of justice.

 The notice of appeal was filed a few days late.
 The court refused to extend the time for filing and the matter was never heard on its merits.

-The emotional and financial damage caused by such a bad judgement was horrific.
+The emotional and financial damage caused by such a malicious judgement was horrific.
 It does not appear that she had the conscience to care.
 Based on her conduct here, in my opinion, this person should not be a judge or be in any position of authority.

 When I become perfect, I will expect it of everyone else.
 Judges often have the very difficult task of trying to determine the truth and do justice.
 They cannot be faulted for honest mistakes.
 This does appear to be the case here.